 The Tasmanian tiger (or Thylacine) was a carnivorous marsupial located near the top of Australia’s food chain.
-Halfway between a tiger and a coyote, its dog-like appearance is often used as an example of convergent evolution.
+Halfway between a tiger and a coyote, its dog-like appearance is used as an example of convergent evolution.
 It looks similar to a dog, but its genetic lineage is completely different.

 The thylacine’s story is not a happy one.
 Although they lived alongside Aboriginal peoples for millennia and were depicted frequently in their rock art, white settlers hunted them to extinction in the wild by the 1920s.
-They accused the thylacine of killing their sheep, though there is some doubt about whether thylacines were capable of taking down animals of that size.
+They accused the thylacine of killing sheep, though there is some doubt about whether thylacines were capable of taking down animals of that size.
 The last Tasmanian tiger died in a Hobart zoo in 1936 only two months after the species gained full protection from the Australian government.
 (There is some poignant footage of the animal that gives you a sense of what was lost.)

 Although I am open to some uses of biotech in conservation, I have doubts about de-extinction.
-One of the biggest is that the animal scientists create could never actually be a thylacine.
+One of my biggest is that the animal scientists create could never actually be a thylacine.
 It would be a blend of an existing marsupial with some added thylacine DNA.
-Another concern is that there seem to be many other conservation problems that need fixing before engaging in such a ’boutique’ project.
+Another concern is that there seem to be many other conservation problems that need fixing before engaging in such a ’boutique’ activity.

 (P.S.
 I’m only the first 16 minutes of a program that went next to NASA’s moon rocket.
 Don’t be confused by the lead on the link below.
 Enjoy!)